 Cycle lanes can be marked on the left hand side of the departure legs of roundabouts.
 This makes it clear to cyclists where they should be heading when they exit the roundabout as illustrated in MOTSAM Part 2, Section 3.18.

-Sharrow markings [PDF, 1.2 MB], when available for use, may be a useful tool to communicate to both cyclists and motorists that cyclists are expected to share the general traffic lane by vehicular cycling.
+Sharrow markings are a useful tool to communicate to both cyclists and motorists that cyclists are expected to share the general traffic lane by taking the same position in the lane as a motor vehicle would (‘vehicular cycling’) to prevent motor vehicles from passing them, including on the approaches to single-lane, low-volume low-speed roundabouts.

 Slow vehicle speeds are essential when merging people on bicycles with general traffic at roundabouts.
 Vehicle operating speeds need to be less than 30km/h on the approaches to a roundabout and complementary treatments including traffic calming (vertical and horizontal), coloured surfacing and signage should be implemented.